reemarkk/Mini-Shell/README.md

 Note: This is a minimal implementation.
 The shell currently supports only basic single commands and lacks features like command piping, redirection, and background execution.
 It is intended as a foundation for further improvements and learning.
 This shell is designed to work on **Unix-like** environments (Linux, macOS) and may not function correctly on **Windows without modification.**

+## Contributions

+Contributions are welcome!
+You can help by:
+- Adding or improving built-in commands
+- Implementing features like piping or redirection
+- Fixing bugs or improving code readability
+- Updating documentation

+To contribute: fork the repo, create a branch, make changes, and open a Pull Request.